Knowlton's Rangers

-Knowlton's Rangers was an elite light infantry unit's detachment of the Continental Army that specializes in espionage and reconnaissance in dangerous areas, it was established by George Washington.
-Named after its commander, Thomas Knowlton, the unit was formed in 1776.
+Knowlton's Rangers was an elite light infantry unit's detachment of the Continental Army that specialized in espionage and reconnaissance in dangerous areas.
+It was established by George Washington in 1776 and was named after its commander, Thomas Knowlton.

 History

 On August 12, 1776, General of the Army George Washington promoted Knowlton to lieutenant colonel.
 He was ordered to select a group of 130 men and 20 officers from Connecticut, Rhode Island, and Massachusetts regiments to carry out reconnaissance missions to collect field intelligence in dangerous areas.
-The famous American spy, Captain Nathan Hale, of Coventry, Connecticut, was under the command of Lieutenant Colonel Thomas Knowlton.
+The American spy, Captain Nathan Hale, of Coventry, Connecticut, was under the command of Lieutenant Colonel Thomas Knowlton.
 Besides providing tactical intelligence, Knowlton's Rangers, outfitted as a regiment of light infantry, took part in several battles of the American Revolutionary War.
 That is why Knowlton's Rangers are considered the predecessor to modern special forces units such as Army Rangers, Delta Force, and other special operations units.